 Overall, the new building of the Oeconomicum as faculty building for the economic sciences signals the start of a general overhaul of the university complex, including modernizations and new buildings.
 Previously, the site of Heinrich-Heine University, Düsseldorf, was dominated by four- to six-story concrete buildings from the 1970s.

-In September 2016, construction started on an extension to the existing Oeconomicum in westerly direction up to the site boundary, adding about another third of the building volume.
+Since 2019, an extension has added to the existing Oeconomicum in westerly direction up to the site boundary, adding about another third of the building volume.
 The extension replicates the radial grid and exterior appearance of the existing building.